Print

 • 3 cloves of garlic

-• 1 tsp red Thai curry paste (or curry powder)
+• 1 tsp to 2 Tbsp red Thai curry paste (to taste)

 Garnish